ChrisTimperley/Wallace.jl/tutorials/language.md

 #### Comments

 ```
-# Comments can take up a whole line.
+# Comments can take up a whole line,
-x: 30 # Or just the end of a line.
+x: 30 # or just the end of a line.

-  # And indentation doesn't matter.
+  # And indentation doesn't matter,
+            # at all.
 ```

 #### Collections